Molasses water for goats

 Where can I purchase molasses for my goats?

-Molasses is readily available in local farm supply stores, feed stores, and even online.
+Molasses is readily available in many grocery stores, local farm supply stores, feed stores, and even online.

 With this sweet solution in hand, you can keep your happy, healthy, and hydrated goats around for years to come.